Soft Flutr

 Pleasure Anatomy

-No more hoohas, private parts, junk.
+No more hoohas, private parts, bumping uglies.
 Let's call things their real name.And for the record!: you're normal!
 Vulva's, penises and intersex genitals come in all different styles and none is better than the rest.
 Really.

 Vulva's and Vaginas Part 1

 The vulva is everything on the outside, the vagina is everyhting on the inside.
-Knowing your anatomy is an awesome step towards more pleasure.
+Say it again for the people in the back!

 Vulva's and Vaginas Part 2